Special Needs & Disability Services in Orlando

 Service Providers for Guests With Special Needs in Orlando

 Orlando is home to several service providers offering medical and mobility equipment rentals.
-For instance, K&M Rentals in Kissimmee, close to Walt Disney World, rents mobility scooters, wheelchairs, strollers, cribs and other specialized devices, and scooter rentals are also available from ScootArama in the International Drive area.
-Similarly, Kissimmee’s Orlando Medical Rentals has mobility equipment as well as patient lifts, feeding equipment and more.
+For instance, K&M Rentals close to Walt Disney World, rents mobility scooters, wheelchairs, strollers, cribs and other specialized devices.
+Scooter rentals are also available from ScootArama in the International Drive area.
+Similarly, Orlando Medical Rentals has mobility equipment as well as patient lifts, feeding equipment and more.